The National Drowning Prevention Alliance’s 5 Layers of Protection to Help Protect Kids in the Water

 Just because you and other family members or friends are around the pool doesn’t mean that the kiddos are being actively watched.
 In fact, 88% of child drownings occur with at least one adult present.

-It’s vital to maintain constant and consistent supervision when around the water, even if the kids aren’t actively swimming.
+As part of a full drowning prevention strategy, it’s vital to maintain constant and consistent supervision when around the water, even if the kids aren’t actively swimming.
 The NDPA recommends “touch supervision,” meaning that an adult should be within arms’ length of infants, toddlers and children whenever they are in or around the water.

 While many of our favorite water-focused destinations have a lifeguard on duty, it’s important to know that they are not a substitute for parental supervision.
 After all, they have more than just a few kids on their radar!
 Whether you’re at the pool, beach or just in your backyard, the best thing you could do is designate a Safer Swimmer Guard!
 This adult will be responsible for keeping an eye on the kids (both in and around the water!) free of distractions – no phone, no books, no chit chat.